Recent newsletter – Periodical Cicadas!

 Singing insects are special in that they can be uniquely identified by their sounds, whereas other species that do not sing, such as dragonflies, have to be identified by sight.
 We can learn a lot about species diversity just by listening on a warm summer night.

-What is the monitoring program?
+What is a monitoring program?

 Citizen science happens when everyday people participate in research, collecting data towards a common, shared goal.
 The goal of the Singing Insects Monitoring program is to create a sound map for insect populations in the Chicago Wilderness region.
 Singing insect monitors collect sound data, make field recordings, and share information about species heard in the research area.